In current times, designers have a lot of options when it comes to file storage.

 With this drive, you can expect to get fast transfer speeds.
 It’s quoted at 550MB/s which is enough to let you transfer large files in just a few seconds.

-The Seagate Backup Plus Slim is a great drive for users who want basic storage and have a tight budget.
-It checks those boxes and brings in some extra functionality that can make it attractive to designers.
+The Seagate Backup Plus Slim is a great drive for users who want basic storage capable of auto back up and have a tight budget.

 It has a slim metallic enclosure that makes it very durable, allowing it to take some falls easily without damaging the internals.
 Be that as it may, it is not advertised as shockproof so you will need to take good care of it.

-What makes this the best external hard drive for designers is that with some purchases, you can get a 2-month membership to Adobe Creative Cloud.
-This will grant you access to some software that can help with your work, therefore improving your overall productivity.
+What makes this the best external hard drive for designers other than the backup features, is that with some purchases, you can get a 2-month membership to Adobe Creative Cloud.
+This will grant you access to some software that can help with your designing work, therefore improving your overall productivity.

 Having an external hard drive, you can easily rely on to keep your files safe is a feature that many designers need.
 That makes this the best external hard drive for designers.

-The price is a bit too high considering it’s an HDD.
-However, it is resistant to shocks, dust, drops, and even some crushing force.
+The price is slightly higher per GB for a 2.5″ HDD.
+However, its durability makes it well worth it for some designers.
 With it you get the peace of mind that an accidental drop will not leave you at a loss of files you had worked very hard on.

 This drive is ideal for users who are constantly on the move since it can survive harsh conditions.
 With purchase, you can get free access to Adobe Creative Cloud for a month.